How to Earn Your Indiana Real Estate License

 However, the format of the course is probably the most important thing to look for when comparing.
 It’s ideal if you can find a school like the Indiana Real Estate Institute, that offers engaging, informative courses in both formats.

 Online real estate license classes are great for people who are looking for more flexibility with their class schedule and who want to go at their own pace.
 The online formatting allows you to watch the classes whenever you have time and wherever you have access to the internet and materials.
 It’s also great if you want to rewatch the classes to ensure you don’t miss any important information.

 Be cautious with some online classes because they don’t all offer the same amount of access to the teachers to ask questions.

 If you have more flexibility in your schedule, you may prefer an in-person format.
 Obviously, the more traditional option puts you right in the room with the teacher, which makes it easy to get any questions answered as soon as you have them.

 In-person classes are also great for networking, which can play a big part in the success of your future real estate career.

 Step Two: Pass the Indiana Real Estate Examination

-After you pass your course exam, you’ll need to sign up for the Indiana Real Estate Licensing Exam, which is administered by PSI.
+After you pass your course exam, you’ll need to sign up for the Indiana Real Estate License Exam.
+This exam is administered by PSI.

 This exam consists of 125 questions that meet both the national and state requirements for the exam.
 You will also have to score at least 75% on this exam to pass.